-Although similar to Regulation (EU) No 1169/2011 on the Provision of Food Information to Consumers, and a number of other EU Directives and EC regulations, it contains certain provisions not found in EU laws.
-U.S. exporters of processed food products are strongly advised to review this detailed report in addition to what is summarized here.
+Although similar to Regulation (EU) No 1169/2011 on the Provision of Food Information to Consumers, and several other EU Directives and EC regulations, it contains certain provisions not found in EU laws.
+U.S. exporters of processed food products are advised to review this detailed report in addition to what is summarized here.